birat-patel/birat-patel/README.md

 💻 Frontend Developer | 🌐 Web Designer | 📍 From Rohtas, Bihar

-I love building clean, responsive, and user-friendly web interfaces.
+I’m a self-taught Frontend Developer and BCA graduate who enjoys building clean, responsive, and user-friendly websites.
-Every project on this profile is **self-learned, built from scratch, and copyright-free**.
+I work with HTML, CSS, and JavaScript, and I’ve built multiple real-world projects including UI clones, interactive apps, digital tools, and responsive landing pages.
+I’m open to freelance work and entry-level developer roles where I can learn, grow, and contribute.

 ---